br3ndonland/br3ndonland.github.io-jekyll/README.md

 I provided a toggle button in the footer that uses jQuery JavaScript to change the page color scheme.

-The repository for this project is available at [https://github.com/br3ndonland/udacity-fsnd01-p02-portfolio](https://github.com/br3ndonland/udacity-fsnd01-p02-portfolio).

 I used the webpage design to create a full website with Jekyll, and hosted the site with GitHub Pages.
 The website includes a homepage, an "About" page where I introduce myself and my Udacity work, a "Methods" page explaining how I built the site in detail, a "Rubric" page providing the Udacity project documentation, and a "Review" page documenting the Udacity code review.